Apelles Ἀπελλῆς

 • Romans 16:10

-"Greet Apelles, the approved in Christ.
-Greet those who are of the household of Aristobulus."
+"Greet Apelles, who is approved in Christ.
+Greet those who belong to the household of Aristobulus."

 Study Romans →